 It’s not often that a software changes or introduces new licensing mechanics.
 It’s tough for the companies to introduce those changes and it can be tough for the communities to migrate to new licensing.
-But there’s some exciting news for TouchDesigner developers which is a new licensing mechanic: Floating Cloud Licenses.
+But there’s some exciting news for TouchDesigner developers which is a new licensing mechanic: the Floating Cloud License.
 Let’s take a look!

-What is a Floating Cloud License
+What is the Floating Cloud License for TouchDesigner?

 The first thing to note is that these are REALLY NEW licenses.
 You’d only know about this if you’re someone like me who reads every set of release notes for every single build that comes out.
 They aren’t even officially rolled out to the store yet on Derivative.ca (more on that below)!
 But what are they?
 The best way to think about them is as a hybrid between the online account-based licenses and the dongles.
 To put it another way, it’s like dongle licensing but it uses a file as your dongle, and that file checks against a pool of licenses available in the cloud.